Beefsteak: United States

 In the United States, a restaurant that specializes in beef steaks is a steakhouse.
 The more expensive steakhouses serve the highest grades of beef and often dry-age it for many weeks.
 The well-aged beef cooked on high-heat grills and broilers produces a steak difficult to emulate in a home kitchen.
 A typical steak dinner consists of a steak, optionally topped with sautéed onions or mushrooms, with a starchy side dish; usually baked or mashed potatoes, or thick-cut fried potatoes known as steak fries.
 Chili, rice, pasta, or beans are also common sides.
 A side salad or a small serving of cooked vegetables often accompanies the meat and side, with corn on the cob, green beans, creamed spinach, asparagus, tomatoes, mushrooms, peas, and onion rings being popular.
 Bread is generally served, usually a dinner roll.

 Steak is sometimes served with shrimp or lobster tail, giving "surf and turf" or "reef and beef".

-Special steak knives are provided, which are usually serrated, though straight blades also work; they also often have wooden handles.
 Prepared condiments known as steak sauces are generally on the table in steakhouses.
 Tenderized round or sirloin steaks, breaded, and pan-fried or deep-fried, are called "chicken fried" or "country fried" steaks, respectively.
 An iconic specialty of Philadelphia is the Philly cheesesteak, composed of thinly sliced ribeye or other tender cuts, cooked on a hot griddle and shredded slightly, and served on Italian-style rolls with one of a few types of cheese (American, mild Provolone or "Cheez Whiz" sauce).